-The second issue is the Additional Buyer Stamp Duty (ABSD).
-Given that this is your second property, you will incur a 12% ABSD.
-This is another cash outlay.
-You would be eligible for a remission of the ABSD amount if you sell the first property within six months, but you still have to cough up the cash upfront first.
+But if you’re intending to sell your HDB flat and live in the private property, you would be eligible for a remission of the ABSD amount if you sell the first property within six months.
+However, you will still have to cough up the cash for the ABSD tax first.

 When you want to upgrade to a bigger home, you typically need to pay a larger downpayment as it will be more expensive.
-This is when you may start calculating whether you would have enough cash for the downpayment and renovation costs after refunding your CPF.
+This is when you may start calculating whether you would have enough cash for the down payment and renovation costs after refunding your CPF.

 In general, you will have to refund any funds used for your purchase.
-This may include the initial downpayment, administrative fees and stamp duty, monthly mortgage repayments, Government housing grants, as well as accrued interest on all of the funds used.
+This may include the initial downpayment, administrative fees and stamp duty, monthly mortgage repayments, government housing grants, as well as accrued interest on all of the funds used.
 This may significantly deplete the amount of cash you think you’d get in hand.

 Not to worry though, you would probably be able to use the bulk of your refunds for your next property purchase.
 The only concern would be how much cash in hand you’d get to retain.

-5. Must I Pay HDB Resale Levy When Upgrading To A Private Property?
+5. Must I Pay HDB Resale Levy When Upgrading to a Private Property?

 In such a scenario, the following outlines the steps required to complete the sale of your HDB home and to buy your private property.

-Selling the HDB
+Selling the HDB Flat

-- Buyer signs OTP
+- Buyer signs Option-To-Purchase (OTP)

 - Buyer exercises OTP

-- You submit HDB resale application
+- Seller and buyer submit HDB resale application

 - HDB accepts the application

 - The sale is completed and the handover begins